Personal Savings Products – General Terms and Conditions

 2.1 We will only accept personal cheques or bank transfers from a UK bank account held in your name.
 Personal cheques should be made payable to OakNorth Bank plc, and include your full name and OakNorth Account number on the reverse.
 For bank transfers, the payment must come from the nominated bank account (as specified in your application) which must be in your name.
 Banker’s drafts are also accepted but must be made payable to OakNorth Bank plc and your bank must type your full name, nominated bank account number and nominated bank account sort code (as specified in your application) on the front of the banker’s draft to open the OakNorth Account.

-2.2 Deposits funded by online transfer will be credited to your Account, and interest will begin accruing on the minimum daily balance of the business day on which we receive your funds.
+2.2 Deposits funded by online transfer will be credited to your Account, and interest will begin accruing on the end of day balance (for Fixed Term Deposits) and the minimum daily balance (for Easy Access and Notice Accounts) of the business day on which we receive your funds.

 2.3 Deposits funded by personal cheque or banker’s draft will normally be credited to your Account not more than 2 business days after the business day we receive your cheque or bankers draft.
-Interest will begin accruing on the minimum balance of the business day we credit your Account.
+Interest will begin accruing on the end of day balance (for Fixed Term Deposits) and the minimum balance (for Easy Access and Notice Accounts) of the business day we credit your Account.

 3. Unauthorised or incorrectly executed payments